jeromebridge/osgi-poc/documentation/Virgo.md

     3. On the *Source* tab make sure you add any other bundles that you will be debugging on the Virgo Server that you are working on in Eclipse.
     ![alt text](images/debug-virgo-03.png "Remote Debug Virgo Step 3")

+8. When you make changes to any of the Eclipse projects you are running in Virgo you will need to update the bundle in Virgo while it is running.
+This is true whether you are "Remote Debugging" the projects or not.

+        update 150

+    Note: You will need to find the Bundle ID(s) of your deployed bundle(s)

+        ss | grep test

+    That command would give me all the bundles with the word "test" in the name.